gravitational/teleport/docs/2.0/admin-guide.md

 scp             | Remote file copy has been executed.
 The following fields will be logged: `{"path": "/path/to/file.txt", "len": 32344, "action": "read" }` resize          | Terminal has been resized.

-!!! tip "Version Warning":
+!!! tip "Note":
-    The commercial Teleport edition called "Teleport Enterprise" supports native audit log export into external systems like Splunk, AlertLogic and others.
+    The commercial Teleport edition called "Teleport Enterprise" supports native audit log exporting into external systems like Splunk, AlertLogic and others.
     Take a look at [Teleport Enterprise](enterprise.md) section to learn more.

 ### Recorded Sessions